jadeallenx/WebService-Geocodio/README.md

 # OVERVIEW

 This module is a fairly thin wrapper around the [Geocod.io](http://geocod.io) geocoding web service.
-This service currently only supports US based addresses at the moment.
+The service currently supports US and Canadian addresses full coverage map is available at https://geocod.io/coverage/.
 Both forward and reverse geocoding is supported.

 In my testing, the service is somewhat finicky about how addresses are presented and stored; please read the service API documentation thoroughly